-Volcano Winery: This winery located on the Big Island of Hawaii is named for the rich volcanic soil upon which the grape vines grow and is situated nearly 4,000 feet in elevation.
+This winery on the Big Island of Hawaii has rich volcanic soil for growing grape vines.
 Their wines include an innovative blend of Hawaii-grown grapes, mixed with tropical fruits such as guava and jaboticaba berries.
-They offer grape wines, fruit wines, unique tea-infused wines and honey wines, such as the heated Macadamia Honey Nut wine; so there is sure to be a favorite for every palate.
+They offer grape, fruit, tea-infused and honey wines, such as the heated Macadamia Honey Nut wine.
+So there is sure to be a favorite for every palate.

-Maui Winery: This kama’aina winery has been a successful working vineyard dating back to the 1970’s, when they first produced their famous pineapple wines.
-Over the decades, Maui’s Winery at Ulupalakua Ranch has been producing red and white wines as well as their fruit wine blends.
+This kama’aina winery has been a successful working vineyard dating back to the 1970’s.
+They started by producing their famous pineapple wines.
+Over the decades, Maui Wine at Ulupalakua Ranch has been producing red and white wines as well as fruit wines.
 As the island’s only winery, this company is famous for its sparkling pineapple wines and raspberry dessert wines.

 Vacationers will appreciate how this distillery crafts their product with purified water from the ocean.
-For authentic Maui-made spirits, be sure to check for the proper labeling on the back of the bottles.
-Products which originate from Maui and were crafted on the island will say “Distilled and Bottled on Maui.”
-Any bottle lacking this phrase means the product is not officially from Maui.
-If in purchasing a product, you wish to support local distilleries, breweries and wineries, make sure that the product indicates that it is authentically from Hawaii.
+For authentic Maui-made spirits, be sure to check the labeling on the back of the bottles.
+Such products from Maui will say Distilled and Bottled on Maui.
+Any bottle lacking this, means the product is not officially from Maui.
+If you wish to support local distilleries and wineries, make sure that the product shows it’s from Hawaii.